 Credit concentration of investments are controlled by policy limits on exposure per issuer, per type of issuer, and per country rating grade.
 CGIF controls the concentration of investment per country of issuer.
 The lower the country sovereign rating grade, the lower the investment concentration limit - 0% of CGIF capital for countries rated A or lower; up to 30% of CGIF capital for countries rated AAA, except for the US where the investment concentration limit is 100% of CGIF capital.
-Investments in short-term money market instruments are excluded in reckoning country concentration against country limits.
+Investments in short-term money market instruments are excluded in reckoning country exposure concentrations against country limits.

 CGIF has guarantee eligibility criteria that include, among others, a borrower's credit rating grade, proposed guarantee size and tenor, use of bond proceeds, and compliance to safeguards standards and to credit exposure control limits.
 Eligible borrowers undergo a stringent due diligence review.
 Guarantee Underwriting Proposals (GUPs) require approval of management's Guarantee and Investment Committee (GIC) and of the Board of Directors (Board).
-The Board has delegated to the GIC final approval authority for GUPs that are rated BB or better, are not more than USD 50mn, have tenor of not more than 5 years, are not classified as safeguard risk Category A, and are approved and endorsed by the Chief Risk Officer.
+The Board has delegated to the GIC final approval authority for GUPs that are rated BB or better, are not more than USD 50mn, have tenor of not more than 5 years, are not classified as safeguard risk Category A, and are approved by the Chief Risk Officer.
 In aid of informed decisions on GUPs, the Board is furnished with credit review notes, safeguards review notes, and integrity review notes from CGIF's RMD.
-An external advisor to the Board advises on credit risk relating to each GUP.
-As of 31 December 2021, CGIF's guarantee portfolio had a weighted average risk rating of BB (BB flat - 31 December 2020).
+As of 31 December 2022, CGIF's guarantee portfolio had a weighted average risk rating of BB+ (BB flat - 31 December 2021).

 CGIF controls concentrations of credit risk.
-Guarantee exposure to any country and to any currency is capped at 20% and 40%, respectively, of CGIF's Maximum Guarantee Capacity (MGC), where MGC is the product of (a) total paid-in capital of CGIF, plus retained earnings, plus reserves, less net credit loss reserves less foreign exchange loss reserves, and less all illiquid assets and (b) the maximum leverage ratio of 2.5:1.
+Guarantee exposure to any country and to any currency is capped at 20% and 40%, respectively, of CGIF's Maximum Guarantee Capacity (MGC), where MGC is the product of (a) total paid-in capital of CGIF, plus retained earnings, plus reserves, less net credit loss reserves less foreign exchange loss reserves, and less all illiquid assets and (b) the maximum leverage ratio.
 CGIF's maximum leverage ratio, currently 2.5:1, is determined by the MOC with the recommendation of the CGIF Board.
 CGIF refers to IMF's list to identify acceptable offshore financial centers (AOFCs).
 Exposures to AOFCs pertain to guarantee exposures to borrowing entities that are registered through the offshore incorporation process of an AOFC.
 Aggregate guarantee exposure to any single AOFC and aggregate exposure to all AOFCs are limited to 20% and 40%, respectively, of CGIF's MGC.
 Aggregate Type-B (investor-procured) guarantee exposure is limited to 20% of MGC.
 Aggregate guarantee exposure to any sector and to any industry is limited to 40% and 20%, respectively, of MGC.
 In any country, exposure to any industry may not exceed 10% of MGC.
 Single borrower exposures, and single group exposures, may not exceed 20% of CGIF's paid-in capital.
 CGIF's leverage ratio and concentration ratios are reported quarterly to the CGIF Board.

-The carrying amount of financial assets recorded in the financial statements and the guarantee obligations disclosed in Note 6 represent CGIF's maximum exposure to credit risk.
+CGIF's exposure to credit risk is reckoned on the amount of financial assets recorded in the financial statements and the guarantee obligations disclosed in Note 6.

-A reinsurance treaty whereby CGIF cedes to a consortium of reinsurers agreed portions of credit risk from bond issuers reduces CGIF's exposure to credit risk from its guarantee portfolio.
+A reinsurance treaty whereby CGIF cedes to a consortium of reinsurers agreed portions of credit risk from bond issuers reduces CGIF's credit risk exposure from its guarantee portfolio.
 Please refer to Note 18.